qng2015/CARLA-Human-Pose-Control/README.md

 ●	Meanwhile, activate the anaconda environment in the command prompt if you haven't already:

     conda activate EnvironmentName
-●	Navigate to the directory: CARLA_0.9.10\WindowsNoEditor\PythonAPI\examples
+●	On anaconda command prompt, navigate to the directory: CARLA_0.9.10\WindowsNoEditor\PythonAPI\examples

 ●	Once Carla finishes loading up, type into command prompt: